Nick-Pearson/Nick-Pearson.github.io/public_html/data/smugglers.md

 ## Gameplay

-The game is divided into two parts, a menu system which allows you to modify and repair the ship as well as being able to select new missions.
-The second was the live game where the player drives the ship to their next destination (dodging various obstacles on the way).
+The game is divided into two parts; a menu system which allows you to modify and repair the ship as well as being able to select new missions, and the live game where the player drives the ship to their next destination (dodging various obstacles on the way).

-Pressing and holding anywhere on the screen would add thrust to the ship, pressing once would shoot a laser.
+Pressing and holding anywhere on the screen would add thrust to the ship, tapping once would shoot a laser.
 Swiping left or right would move the ship in that direction.
 An earlier build included buttons for these controls which can be seen in some screenshots, but this seemed too clunky for a primarily mobile game and hogged a large amount of screen space.

 While flying the player had to be careful that their fuel level didn't approach 0 as this would mean they could no longer use the thrusters.
 They also couldn't hit too many objects otherwise the ship would be destroyed.